draekko/gimp-cc-themes/README.md

 GIMP CC Theme
 ===

-[ Backported from GIMP 2.9.2 themes for use with GIMP 2.8.18 and above ]
+[ Backported from GIMP 2.9.2 themes for use with GIMP 2.8.18 and above.
+Will no longer be supported after this release. ]

 Collection of three themes i created to give GIMP 2.8.x a similar look and feel as you'd find in Photoshop.